jeqo/ak-docs/content/security.md

 in this case.
 Note that the default SSL engine factory has limited capabilities for decryption of encrypted private keys when external tools like OpenSSL are used for encryption.
-Third party libraries like BouncyCastle may be integrated witn a custom `SslEngineFactory` to support a wider range of encrypted private keys.
+Third party libraries like BouncyCastle may be integrated with a custom `SslEngineFactory` to support a wider range of encrypted private keys.

 ### 4. Common Pitfalls in Production {#security_ssl_production .anchor-link}